-- Aerospace and the EU: Securing best possible agreement for the Aerospace industry as the UK forges a new relationship with the EU.
-Priorities include securing access to, and influence in, the European Aviation and Safety Agency (EASA), retaining full access to R&D programmes and agreeing a positive trading and customs arrangement.
+- Aerospace and the EU: Securing the best possible agreement for the Aerospace industry as the UK forges a new relationship with the EU.
+Priorities include securing access to, and influence in, the European Aviation and Safety Agency (EASA), continued membership of REACH and the European Chemicals Agency (ECHA), retaining full access to R&D programmes and agreeing a positive trading and customs arrangement.

 - Supporting the Aerospace Growth Partnership: ADS is working to promote the AGP’s ongoing initiatives within the UK Government’s modern industrial strategy framework, and maintain their positive impact on UK Aerospace and the wider economy.